What's New in SKY Index Professional v7.0

 Press Ctrl+Shift+F3 to create a group based on the currently highlighted/selected text.

-When you AutoComplete cross-references, you can now optionally choose to remove trailing parenthetical text.
+When cross-references are AutoCompleted, you can now optionally choose to automatically remove trailing parenthetical text.

 Nine Labels: (screenshot coming soon)